Timeline of the Carnation Revolution: April 25, 1974

 The North Group goes to the Peniche Fort, a DGS prison.
-The 2nd Heavy Artillery Regiment takes up position near the Arrábida Bridge and the EPA near Cristo-Rei, in Almada.
+The 2nd Heavy Artillery Regiment takes up position near the Arrábida Bridge in Porto and the EPA near Cristo-Rei, in Almada.
 In Terreiro do Paço, officers of the Military Police and Captain Maltez of the PSP, join Captain Salgueiro Maia, after talks.

+Emissora Nacional Progama 1 airs in the beginning of its broadcast that day an address of support for the MFA.